bhawnam/take-home-challenge-melon-tasting/README.md

 <br>
 For the date and time logic to work while reserving slots, I leveraged Python's datetime library.
 <br>
-Added some styling using CSS and added it in styles.css file.
+Added some styling using CSS and added it in styles.css file

 ## <a name="techstack"></a> Technologies and Stack
 **Backend:**